aljowharah1/RASD/README.md

 ---

-# 📦 Repository Architecture & Folder Breakdown
+# � Repository Architecture & Folder Breakdown

 This repository contains the complete ROS2 implementation of the **Real-Time Autonomous Safety Detector (RASD)**.
 Below is a detailed explanation of each folder and its role in the system.

-## 📁 Top-Level Repository Structure

-RASD/
-├── src/ # Main ROS2 workspace packages
-│ ├── rasd_camera/ # Camera-based pothole detection (YOLOv11)
-│ ├── rasd_roi_filter/ # LiDAR ROI corridor filtering
-│ ├── rasd_elev_profile/ # 1D elevation profile (dz) bump detection
-│ ├── rasd_ransac_speedbump/ # Alternative RANSAC bump detector (deprecated)
-│ ├── rasd_gridmap/ # Grid-map conversion of LiDAR slices
-│ ├── rasd_fusion/ # Sensor fusion (LiDAR + Camera → final alerts)
-│ ├── rasd_led_serial/ # LED strip alert sender (serial)
-│ ├── rasd_gps/ # GNSS logging & GPS event publishing
-│ ├── rasd_tf/ # Static transform publisher (base_link → livox)
-│ ├── livox_ros2_driver/ # Official Livox driver (points → /livox/points)
-│ └── grid_map/ # Dependencies for elevation/grid-map processing
-│
-├── log/ # ROS2 build/run logs (should be ignored)
-├── build/ # Colcon build output
-├── install/ # Installed ROS2 environments
-├── documentation/ # Reports, sprint notes, diagrams ├── models/ # YOLO models (.pt)
-└── README.md # Project overview & documentation
+# RASD System Overview

+RASD is an ADAS-style multi-sensor perception system that detects road anomalies by combining LiDAR geometry, camera semantics, and temporal fusion.
+The LiDAR pipeline extracts a forward ROI corridor and fits a local road plane using Least Squares (LSQ) with MAD outlier rejection to obtain a clean ground model.
+The remaining points are projected into forward bins to build a 1D longitudinal height profile, where median height residuals and Δz gradients reveal elevations (speed bumps) and depressions (potholes).
+These geometric cues are stabilized using exponential smoothing and multi-frame confidence accumulation to prevent false positives.

+In parallel, the camera performs YOLO-based semantic pothole detection, providing class-level cues that LiDAR alone cannot infer.
+A dedicated fusion node aligns both modalities over time and distance, merges geometric and semantic evidence, and outputs a final hazard type, confidence, and range.
+The fused decision then drives the LED alert module for real-time driver feedback and updates the GPS logger for municipal reporting and dashboard visualization.

 ---

-# 🧠 How RASD Works (System Overview)

-RASD uses an ADAS-grade 1D longitudinal elevation-profile pipeline to detect both upward deviations (speed bumps) and downward depressions (potholes) by fitting a robust ground plane using Least-Squares (LSQ) and Median Absolute Deviation (MAD) filtering to remove outliers.
-The ROI-filtered LiDAR corridor is projected into evenly spaced forward bins, where the system computes the per-bin median height and Δz slope to identify local geometric anomalies.
-These LiDAR elevation cues are temporally smoothed using exponential filtering and confidence accumulation to eliminate false spikes.
-In parallel, the camera performs YOLO-based semantic detection of potholes, whose results are fused with LiDAR geometric evidence in a temporal fusion node that resolves final hazard type, distance, and confidence.
-The system outputs a unified anomaly event to the LED alert module and GPS logger for real-time driver warnings and dashboard reporting.
----

-# 🔧 Hardware & Software Stack
+#  Hardware & Software Stack

 The diagram below summarizes the entire stack used in RASD: